Battery-Intelligence-Lab/battery-thermal-characterisation/readme.md

 # Anisotropic thermal-conductivity characterisation with thermography

-In this work, we propose a novel thermal characterisation approach for measuring the anisotropic thermal conductivity of large-format lithium-ion pouch cells with infrared thermography.
-An optimization algorithm is developed with codes provided below to characterize the three-dimensional thermal conductivity.
+Please see [our paper](https://arxiv.org/abs/2112.09768) that describes this work.
+We propose a novel thermal characterisation approach for measuring the anisotropic thermal conductivity of large-format lithium-ion pouch cells with infrared thermography.
+An optimization algorithm is developed with codes provided in this repository to characterize the three-dimensional thermal conductivity.

 ## Experiment